hectorcorrea/solr-for-newbies/tutorial.md

 Be careful, an incorrect setting on the `solrconfig.xml` file can take our core down or cause queries to give unexpected results.
 For example, entering the `qf` value as `title_txt_en, authors_all_txts_en` (notice the comma to separate the fields) will cause Solr to ignore this parameter.

-The [Solr Reference Guide](https://lucene.apache.org/solr/guide/7_0/requesthandlers-and-searchcomponents-in-solrconfig.html) has excellent documentation on what the values for a request handler mean and how we can configure them.
+The [Solr Reference Guide](https://lucene.apache.org/solr/guide/8_4/requesthandlers-and-searchcomponents-in-solrconfig.html) has excellent documentation on what the values for a request handler mean and how we can configure them.

-### LocalParams and dereferencing
+### LocalParams and dereferencing (optional)

 In addition to the standard parameters in a request handler we can also define custom settings and use them in our search queries.
 For example is possible to define a new setting (`custom_search_field`) to group a list of fields and their boost values as shown below: